-Approved by the Energy, Environment and Water Policy Committee on January 21, 2020
+Approved by the Energy, Environment and Water Policy Committee on March 3, 2023

-Approved by the Public Policy Committee on April 6, 2020
+Approved by the Public Policy and Practice Committee on June 9, 2023

-Adopted by the Board of Direction on July 11, 2020
+Adopted by the Board of Direction on July 22, 2023

-The American Society of Civil Engineers (ASCE) urges all federal, state and local government agencies, in collaboration with the private sector, to adopt flood-risk management policies that provide for:
+The American Society of Civil Engineers (ASCE) urges all federal, state, and local government agencies, in collaboration with the private sector, to adopt flood-risk management policies that provide for:

-- A proactive and strategic planning framework that emphasizes flood risk prevention, protection, mitigation, response, and recovery;
+- A proactive and strategic planning framework that emphasizes flood risk prevention, protection, mitigation, response, and recovery.

-Federal, state and local governments share the responsibility of flood management choices, including development within flood prone areas.
+Federal, state, and local governments share the responsibility of flood management choices, including development within flood prone areas.
 Unintended consequences of flood insurance, rebuilding funds, tax incentives and political pressures provide a mixed message to the citizens and local governments that are responsible for land-use regulation.
 Unless more is done to reduce risk, we are creating a potentially insurmountable challenge for future generations.